PHILADELPHIA’S WEST PHILADELPHIA BREAST HEALTH COLLABORATIVE

 - Focused on providing a continuum of breast health/breast cancer care for women of all age.
 Starting with ensuring proper early detection followed by whatever is needed, from further diagnostics to treatment to follow-up care to years, if necessary, of making sure that same woman stays one step ahead of her breast cancer

-- Developed to meet women “where they’re at,” knowledgeably addressing their barriers and holding their hands every step of the way More than just a “band-aid” solution, our work in the Promise Zone is about creating opportunity for the people living there—opportunity to control of a lifetime of breast health.
+- Developed to meet women “where they’re at,” knowledgeably addressing their barriers and holding their hands every step of the way More than just a “band-aid” solution, our work in these key West Philadelphia neighborhoods is about creating opportunity for the people living there—opportunity to control of a lifetime of breast health.

 Simply put, from day one, Komen Philadelphia has firmly stood by the belief that where you live should not determine if you live.
 Our promise at the end of our work is equality of care for every man and woman when it comes to surviving breast cancer.